 - Everything You Need to Start Homeschooling in Colorado

 - Colorado Homeschooling Resources and Local Support Groups

-Legal disclaimer: This section is two families' stories and how they meet the mandatory school attendance laws in Colorado.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Colorado.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

 If you are looking for a good link to Colorado homeschool laws, you might want to check out the Rocky Mountain Education Connection.

 Another link for parents in the Pikes Peak region is www.peakparent.org.
-There is a good homeschool mom's group here in Colorado Springs.
-We have enrichment classes for our children two days a week and a mom's group is available once a week if you wish to participate.
+There is a homeschool mom’s group in Colorado Springs, which we’ve heard many homeschoolers have enjoyed.
+The group offers enrichment classes for children two days a week and a mom’s group once a week.

-I would also suggest contacting your local school district and talking to them.
-Many have homeschool programs available.
-Some of those even provide free supplies.
-Each district is different.
-If your area allows CHOICE options for the school districts, check with your neighboring districts as well.
-My son participates in a homeschool program with a district that is next to ours.
-This is wonderful as we don't have to physically move our family home to different district limits to be able to participate in the programs they have to offer.
-The downside is you may have to go on waiting lists, as those families who are within the district get first priority.
+Along with the group, contacting your local school district and talking to them may be a good idea.
+Many schools have homeschool programs available, and some even provide free supplies.
+If your area allows CHOICE options for the school districts, check with your neighboring districts also.
+This often works well to still participate in the program, but without physically moving your home.
+However, you may have to go on waiting lists, as those families who are within the district get first priority.